jabin2/jabin2/README.md

 🎓 **Education**

-Graduated from Dongduk Women's University with a degree in Library and Information Science and Computer Science.
+I majored in LIS and CS.

 📘 **Learning in Progress**